IBM/data-pre-processing-with-pywren/README.md

 ### 1b.
 Create an IBM Cloud Object Storage bucket

-Create a COS bucket to store input data used by the notebook.
+Create a Cloud Object Storage (COS) bucket to store input data used by the notebook.

 * From your COS instance panel, click the `Buckets` tab.

 You can choose to use an existing bucket, or create a new one.

-> Note: add warning about buckets here!!!!

 Once you have determined which bucket to use, you will also need to determine the endpoint for the region associated with the bucket.

 To determine the region endpoint, note the `Resiliency` and `Location` of the selected bucket.
 Then click on the `Endpoint` tab.
 From there, select the appropriate values from the `Select resiliency` and `Select location` drop-down list.
 You will then be presented a list of the matching endpoint URLs.

-Once completed, take note of the following values as you will need to enter them when creating and executing the notebook in Watson Studio:
+Once completed, take note of the following values assoicated with your Cloud Object Storage instance.
+You will need to enter them when creating and executing the notebook in Watson Studio:

-* COS instance name
+* instance name
 * HMAC credentials
-* COS bucket name and endpoint URL
+* bucket name and endpoint URL

 ## 2. Create a Watson Machine Learning Service instance